Packing for international travel can be challenging. You’ll want to balance comfort with a respect for local culture and customs.

 Search “basketball shorts,” “Bermuda shorts,” “board shorts,” or “convertible pants.”

 More packing tips

 - Bring a big, lightweight scarf or wrap to cover your shoulders if you want to wear a sleeveless, low-cut, or open-backed top.
 It can also be used to cover your legs if you want to wear shorter shorts or leggings.

 - Pack compression shorts / spandex shorts to wear under skirts or looser bottoms to avoid the chaffing that may occur in hot, humid climates.

 - Long skirts made of light fabrics are a great idea for hot, humid climates, but see tip No. two.
-Some examples: Kavu Sanjula skirt or Old Navy midi skirt.
+An example: Kavu Sanjula skirt.

 For more info about packing, check out Rustic Pathways Travel Experts Share Their Best Packing Tips and What Rustic Alumni Wished They Would Have Packed for Their First Trip.

 Going on her father’s university field trips to Costa Rica as a child, Ellery learned the value of experiential education and travel at an early age.
 She has been working in travel, adventure, and education since before she graduated from the University of Michigan with a degree in culture, health, and the environment.
 Before assuming her role on the program staffing and training team, she worked as the New Orleans Program Manager, led programs for Rustic in five countries, and spent two years in Ethiopia as a Peace Corps volunteer.